Wisconsin vs. Nebraska NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Wisconsin's games this season have gone over 42.5 points four of 10 times.
+- Wisconsin's games this season have gone over 42 points five of 10 times.

 Wisconsin Stats and Trends

+- Wisconsin has played 10 games, with six wins against the spread.

-- The Badgers have an against the spread record of 4-1 in their five games when favored by 10 points or more so far this season.
+- The Badgers have been favored by 9.5 points or more five times this season and are 4-1 ATS in those matchups.

-- Wisconsin's games this year have hit the over on five of 10 set point totals (50%).
+- Wisconsin has hit the over in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Wisconsin is 6-0 against the spread and 6-0 overall in games when it records more than 20.9 points.
+- When Wisconsin records more than 20.9 points, it is 6-0 against the spread and 6-0 overall.

-- In games that Wisconsin churns out over 363.1 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Wisconsin picks up more than 363.1 yards, the team is 4-1 against the spread and 4-1 overall.

 - The Badgers have turned the ball over 21 times this season, nine more turnovers than the Cornhuskers have forced (12).